tsantoso79/6m-data-1.0-Welcome-Onboarding/installation.md

 ### Download and install miniconda [here](https://www.anaconda.com/docs/getting-started/miniconda/main)

+For Mac users, you need to specify if you are using `Intel Mac` or `Apple Silicon Mac`.
+The packages are different.

 Windows WSL users, please follow instructions for **Linux/Unix**.
 You must install miniconda in your WSL **Ubuntu** environment, not Windows.

-Windows WSL users, you can also follow the step by step instruction [here](wsl_install_miniconda.md)
+Windows WSL users can also follow the step by step instruction [here](guides/wsl_install_miniconda.md).

 To verify this, your conda command prompt should show `(base) $`